 Canola disease field surveys are conducted annually in the main canola production regions of Saskatchewan.
-Disease surveys from recent years indicate that blackleg is commonly found in 35 to 73 per cent of crops surveyed.
-In 2016, the average disease incidence value (percentage of plants showing blackleg symptoms) in Saskatchewan was seven per cent for basal stem cankers.
+Disease surveys from recent years indicate that blackleg is commonly found in 35 to 74 per cent of crops surveyed.
 Lesions occurring elsewhere on the stem will have less impact on seed yield and quality than will basal stem cankers.
-The highest incidence values are often observed in crops that had received hail damage.

 For additional information on the canola disease survey and other crop disease surveys, please visit the Canadian Phytopathological Society.